-- 5 Upgrade the system disk, using the procedure in Chapter 7. - 6 Reboot each VAX computer that boots from the system disk you have just upgraded. - 7 Repeat steps 2 through 6 for each system disk you are upgrading. - 8 Then complete the post-upgrade procedure, described in Chapter 8.
+- 5 Upgrade the system disk, using the procedure in Chapter 7. - CAUTION: When you upgrade the system disk, be sure to use a local drive for the distribution media (rather than a drive that is accessible to the cluster).
+The upgrade procedure requires exclusive access to the drive that holds the distibution media. - 6 Reboot each VAX computer that boots from the system disk you have just upgraded. - 7 Repeat steps 2 through 6 for each system disk you are upgrading. - 8 Then complete the post-upgrade procedure, described in Chapter 8.